-Here at Family Source Consultants, our screening process is designed to ensure all surrogate candidates are prepared for the adventure ahead.
+What happens during a surrogacy intake psychological assessment?
+At Family Source Consultants, our screening process is designed to ensure all surrogate candidates are prepared for the adventure ahead.
+This evaluation helps us understand your personality, support system, and motivations, so that you and the intended parents can have a great experience.
 After all, carrying someone else’s child is a big deal!
 We go out of our way to make sure that every aspect of your health – medical, emotional, and psychological – is taken care of.

 While the thought of a psychological evaluation may sound a little scary, it’s all part of ensuring that our surrogates are in the best of health.

 Family Source Consultants strongly believes in safeguarding everyone involved in a surrogacy journey.
 And, as a surrogate, you are at the very center of that journey!
-You’ll be the one experiencing all the physical and emotional sides of the pregnancy.
 Carrying a baby for someone else is an incredibly generous act, and it is also a big responsibility.
 There may be lots of ups and downs along the way, and we want to make sure that you are fully prepared for whatever may happen.

 Psychological testing is a good way to understand your unique personality traits and how you communicate with other people.
 This also makes it easier for us to match you to your Intended Parents!